Collecting and Preparing Radioactive Waste

 Sharps containers are closable, puncture-resistant, leak-proof on the sides and bottoms, and are typically available in 1-quart, 2-gallon, and 8-gallon sizes.

 Most glassware, such as liquid scintillation vials and test tubes, is easily decontaminated as described in Section 8.2 of the Radiation Safety Manual and should not be routinely discarded as sharps.

-When sharps containers are full and properly tagged, enter the appropriate information for pickup and disposal on the Sharps Disposal Containers page.
+When sharps containers are full and properly tagged, enter the appropriate information for pickup and disposal on the Waste Disposal Request page.

 Radioactive material used in animals must be handled on a case-by-case basis.
 Principal Investigators planning to administer radioactive material to animals should contact DRS for guidance concerning carcass disposal.

 Animal tissues containing 0.05 µCi or less of hydrogen-3, carbon-14, or iodine-125 per gram of animal tissue averaged over the weight of the entire animal can be disposed of as if it were not radioactive.
 However, animal tissue in which radioactive materials have been introduced shall not be disposed in a manner that would permit its use either as food for humans or as animal feed, such as rendering.